jaydenjcpy/hyprland-dots/README.md

 waybar

-*There is a wi-fi module in the waybar config that I turned off in the config that you can enable*
+*There is a wi-fi module in the waybar config that I turned off in the config that you can enable* *The keybinds are in the Keybind swction in ~/.config/hypr/hyprland.conf*